luckypoem/moesocks/README.md

   auto restart the program if it crashes, likely due to [#10590], the fix of which was not included in the `7.10.2` release.

+* On `OSX`, If you only run `moesocks local`, then it should work.
+Occasional manual restart should be expected. `fastOpen` field should be `false` for now.

 Features
 ========